 Public hospitals in Hong Kong, for the most part, encourage breastfeeding.
 You can see the status of each hospital with an obstetric ward’s certification to obtain Baby-Friendly Hospital designation here.

-- Queen Mary, Queen Elizabeth and Prince of Wales Hospitals have breastfeeding policies in action
+Queen Mary, Queen Elizabeth and Prince of Wales Hospitals have great policies in action

 Private hospital resources